-Celebrities’ Effect on Body Image Varies Based on Gender
+Celebrities Effect & Influence on Body Image Based on Gender

 When someone walks into a doctor’s office ready to have some work done – it’s not uncommon for him or her to bring in a picture of a celebrity for reference.
 But do men and women differ in the way they utilize celebrity images while going through the process of getting plastic surgery?